renda28/alien_invasion/README.md

   destroys the aliens.
 - If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
-- If any alien hits
-  the player’s ship or reaches the bottom of the screen, the player loses a ship.
+- If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
-  -If the player loses three ships, the game ends.
+- If the player loses three ships, the game ends.

 # How to use